If you’ve just brought a puppy home, you may be stressing out about how to socialize them right now with our current social distancing requirements.

 If you don’t have Facebook, click here to watch the video on Youtube.

 Some of those ideas I mentioned in the video are:

-- Dress your puppy up!
-You can use dog Halloween costumes or your own or your kids shorts and shirts
+Dress your puppy up!
+You can use dog Halloween costumes or your kids or your own shorts and shirts

-- Take them to Canadian Tire or other hardware store to explore new sights, smells, objects and sounds.
+Take them to Canadian Tire or other dog friendly stores to explore new sights, smells, objects and sounds.
 This will also provide exposure to people.
 Bonus points if you take your pup for a ride in a shopping cart!

-- Get them to walk over unusual surfaces and objects.
-We use a tire pile at our Puppy SuperStart class.
+Get them to walk over unusual surfaces and objects.
+We use a tire pile among other unusual objects at our Puppy SuperStart class.

-- Put treats on the bottom of a cardboard box or kids wading pool then cover them with empty bottles or tetra packs and let your puppy root around the noisy containers for the food.
+Put treats on the bottom of a cardboard box or kids wading pool, cover them with empty bottles or tetra packs and let your puppy root around the noisy containers for the food.